microsoft/AdaptiveCards/specs/DevSpecs/telemetry.md

 ### 9.2 Location of IACLogger in Existing Code

 #### Instantiation
 The instance of ACLogger will be instantiated when the constructor of the `AdaptiveCard` object is called.
+Because the logger will belong to the ACLogger class and will be retrieved statically, logging will be possible anywhere within the existing JavaScript code without the need for global variables.

 #### Logging Events
 In order to record AuthorCard and RenderCard events, `logEvent()` will be called specifically in the `toJSON()` and `parse()` functions.
 Integration into `toJSON()` will be necessary to keep track of all cards that are serialized and sent by an author using our authoring SDK.
+Regardless of how it is authored, a card must be `parse()`d before it can be rendered.
+Therefore, with integration of an event call in this function along with some post-processing, cards that were authored using the object model can be separated from those that were not.

+One corner case arises when an individual both authors and renders a card on the same client.
+In this case, the card is not `parse()`d and will not be captured in our telemetry pipeline.
+However, this case has been considered and ultimately deemed unnecessary for capture due to the low probability of this scenario occuring.
+Limiting scope to these two functions also facilitates modularity within existing code.

+The OnSubmitButtonClicked event will be captured in the corresponding event listener belonging to the `Action.Submit` class.

 ### 9.3 Enabling Telemetry
 Telemetry will be enabled or disabled through the use of environment variables.